NBN7/avt-ext/README.en-US.md

 - **Prettier**: Code formatter.
 - **ESLint**: Tool for identifying and reporting problems in JavaScript and TypeScript code.

 Additionally, it includes the **SDK Types** package so that you have autocomplete when interacting with our SDK.
-To use it, you will need to create a `.npmrc` file based on the existing file (`.npmrc.example`) and add a valid GitLab token.

 ## Usage for Developers